Skip to content

 Saron Gebresellassi ran for mayor in Campbell River in 2022.
 Now, she is banned from practicing law in the province.
 Photo contributed

-A former mayoral candidate for Campbell River is barred from practicing law permanently in British Columbia after losing a legal battle with the Law Society of British Columbia (LSBC).
+A former mayoral candidate for Campbell River is permanently prohibited from practicing law in British Columbia after losing a legal battle with the Law Society of British Columbia (LSBC).

 Saron Gebresellassi, a lawyer who originally ran for mayor of Toronto in 2018, represented an owner of a nightclub in Prince George who violated public health orders during the COVID-19 pandemic lockdown.
 At the time of her representation, Gebresellassi lived in Campbell River campaigning for mayor and was not authorized to practice law in British Columbia.